-Flamme Rouge is an incredibly good fun game, devised by Asger Harding Granerud, from Finland.
+Flamme Rouge is a good fun game without too much grey-matter demand, devised by Asger Harding Granerud, from Finland.
 It’s based on a very cut and thrust sport, which is cycle racing.

-The base game is for up to four players, and the first expansion makes it available to six.
+The base game is for up to four players, and the Peloton expansion makes it available to six.

 It’s not difficult to follow the rules and actions, which are very nicely presented on just a few sides.
 For newcomers especially, though, the reminder leaflet above can be printed off for each player, giving them a something to hold in hand and check out what they might want to do.